gumdroid/manifest/README.md

 ###9.1 Marvell mwifiex SD8787###

-   This multi-role chip requires a high level of integration between kernel and userspace.
    According to the Android logging system logcat, the device is failing to come up in such manner:

         W/CommandListener( 82): Failed to retrieve HW addr for wlan0 (No such device) D/CommandListener( 82): Settin[ 33.667590] init: no such service 'wpa_supplicant'

    Getting **Wifi** working involves configurations related to nl80211, cfg80211, and etc. Network device management in Android seems to be the culprit as this device works well in Yocto images.
 Settings are mostly found in the kernel configuration file and in the BoardConfig.mk (in *device/gumstix/pepper/*).
 The driver binary (*sd8787_uapsta.bin*) can be found in the Pepper device directory (*device/gumstix/pepper/*).

-   Additionally **Bluetooth** has to be configured separately.
    Since Android Jellybean, Google switched to Broadcom's Bluedroid from Bluez.
-The new bluetooth stack does not support bluetooth devices using UART.
+The new bluetooth stack does not support **bluetooth** devices using UART.
 Possible workarounds include writing a custom bluetooth profile to work with Bluedroid and swapping back Bluez entirely.

 ###9.2 TI TLV320AIC3106###

-   The audio interface is getting detected but there is no audible output from the jack.
+   The audio interface is configured but the playback is too fast:

         root@pepper:/ # ls proc | grep asound
         asound
         root@pepper:/data/media/0 # ls /dev/snd/p
         pcmC0D0c  pcmC0D0p
-        root@pepper:/data/media/0 # tinyplay M1F1-int16-AFsp.wav  -d 0
+        root@pepper:/data/media/0 # tinyplay M1F1-int16-AFsp.wav  -n 16

-        Unable to open PCM device 0 (cannot set hw params: Invalid argument)
+   Android's default music player outputs no sound.

-   On Gumstix Yocto image for Pepper, the line-out works (albeit the volume is small).
 A good debug point would be the hardware application layer (HAL) for audio which is found in *device/gumstix/pepper/libaudio*.
 Another possible fail point would be the mixer settings.
 Although Android uses ALSA just like the Yocto image, it uses *tinymix*.

 ###9.3 Ethernet###